JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 ---

 [Public Preview for Web Application Firewall on Application Gateway for Containers](https://azure.microsoft.com/en-us/updates/?id=499308) has been a long waited feature.
-I had to immediately take it for a spin and update my AKS workshop demo when the public preview started.
+I had to immediately take it for a spin when public preview started.

 ---